 If you’re like me, your house may be overflowing with plants.
 You can’t seem to stop yourself from buying new ones every time you go to the store, and before long, your windowsills and shelves are packed full.
-But sometimes your plants get too big for their pots, and you have to transplant them into bigger ones.
+But sometimes our little green friends get too big for their pots and you need to know how to transplant plants without killing them!

 Whether you’re a green-thumbed gardening enthusiast or just starting out, transplanting your plants into larger pots is a great way to give them the extra space they need to grow.
 But if you’re not sure how to go about it, don’t worry – I’ve got you covered!

 This blog contains affiliate links.
 This means a small commission is earned if you make a purchase by using this link.
 The price you pay will be the same whether you use the affiliate link or go directly to the vendor’s website using a non-affiliate link.

 Because it is hotter than Hades outside and indoor plants will continue to thrive in our temperature-controlled house!

 I ordered this fiddle leaf fig plant two years ago when the pandemic started.

 I think I was looking for a new hobby and hoping that I had a bit of a green thumb.

 Making sourdough bread didn’t stick but growing plants did!